Rod Temperton: Heatwave

 Temperton soon became a full-time musician as a keyboard player, and played in several dance bands.
 This took him to Worms in Germany.
 In 1974, he answered an advert in Melody Maker for a keyboardist, placed by Johnnie Wilder Jr., and as a result, became a member of the pop, disco, and funk band: Heatwave, which Wilder was putting together at the time.
 "He was the first British guy that I had ever met personally.
 He spoke kind of funny but he had a good sense of humour and he was a very friendly guy.
 After meeting him and then seeing him play I kind of determined he was a good enough player and entertainer and I just knew he would fit in the group", said Wilder.

 Temperton played Wilder tunes he had been composing: "I was very interested because we were doing a lot of cover tunes—we weren't doing a lot of original material."
-The songs provided material for 1976's Too Hot to Handle, including "Boogie Nights", which broke the band in the United Kingdom and the United States, and the ballad "Always and Forever"; both tracks were million-sellers in the USA.
+The songs provided material for 1976's Too Hot to Handle, including "Boogie Nights", which broke the band in the United Kingdom and the United States, and the ballad "Always and Forever"; both tracks were million-sellers in the US.

 Despite the slick American sound, Temperton's working surroundings were still far from glamorous.
 Alan Kirk, a Yorkshire musician with Jimmy James and the Vagabonds who toured with Heatwave in the mid 1970s, remembered: "Always and Forever was written on a Wurlitzer piano at the side of a pile of pungent washing.
 Sorry to disappoint all the romantics."
 Producer Barry Blue recalled: "He had a very small flat, so everything had to be done within one room and he had piles of washing, and had the TV on top of the organ.
 It was a nightmare [...] he had trams running outside [...] but he made it: he just absorbed himself in the music and Rod seemed to come up with these amazing songs."

 In 1977, Heatwave followed up the success of its first album with its second, Central Heating, with Barry Blue again producing and Temperton behind most of the songs.
 It included "The Groove Line", another international hit single.
 In 1978, Temperton decided to concentrate on writing, and left Heatwave, though he continued to write for the band.